 They are absolutely beautiful and best of all, it is completely free to visit which is fantastic for van lifers on a budget!

-We can’t recommend coming here enough if you get the chance.
+We can’t recommend coming here enough if you get the chance to incorporate it into your own Italy road trip.

-We had a really peaceful couple of days at a fantastic free park-up with beautiful views over the lake.
+We had a really peaceful couple of days at a fantastic free wild camping spot (which is rare in Italy!) with beautiful views over the lake.

 A huge travel bucket list location, we were so happy that we could tick this one off!